Graphiti MCP Server

 Before you begin, ensure you have:

-- Docker installed on your system
+- Docker and Docker Compose installed on your system

-- An OpenAI API key (for LLM operations)
+- OpenAI API key (recommended)

-Quick Start with Docker
+Quick Start with Docker Compose

 OPENAI_API_KEY=your-openai-api-key